I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagksattribute-audiosignalprocessing-mode.md

 ## -description
 <p>The KSATTRIBUTE_AUDIOSIGNALPROCESSING_MODE structure specifies an audio signal processing mode.</p>
 <p>This structure is used to by mode aware drivers with  <a href="stream.ksdataformat">KSDATAFORMAT</a> which contain a  <a href="https://msdn.microsoft.com/library/windows/hardware/ff563441">KSMULTIPLE_ITEM</a> of <a href="stream.ksattribute">KSATTRIBUTE</a> structures that reference a KSATTRIBUTE_AUDIOSIGNALPROCESSING_MODE.
 The KSATTRIBUTE_AUDIOSIGNALPROCESSING_MODE AttributeHeader.Attribute member is set to KSATTRIBUTEID_AUDIOSIGNALPROCESSING_MODE, and the KSATTRIBUTE_AUDIOSIGNALPROCESSING_MODE SignalProcessingMode member is set to AUDIO_SIGNALPROCESSINGMODE_DEFAULT or other processing modes that the driver supports.
-For more information, see <a href="NULL">KS Data Formats and Data Ranges</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/44b55a5a-ec58-4c1e-b780-e20829fe3edf">KS Data Formats and Data Ranges</a>.</p>

 ## -syntax